Héctor Abad Faciolince: Columnist

-Abad, in collaborations in literature magazines like El Malpensante, exhibits his critical view of literature, what he considers to be a good writer and a good book.
+Abad, in literature magazines like El Malpensante, exhibits his critical view of literature, what he considers to be a good writer and a good book.
 One can find articles like Por qué es tan malo Paulo Coelho, where one can infer things such as:

 If Coelho sells more books than all of the other Brazilian writers combined, then that means his books are foolish and elementary.
 If they were profound books, literarily complex, with serious ideas and well elaborated, the public would not buy them because the masses tend to be uneducated and have very bad taste.

-Abad does not try to be a best-seller but creates complete characters like Gaspar Medina in the novel Asuntos de un hidalgo disoluto, where one can see Medina's periodization of being a hidalgo and dissolute.
+Abad does not try to be a best-seller but creates complete characters like Gaspar Medina in the novel Asuntos de un hidalgo disoluto, where one can see Medina's periodization of being an hidalgo and dissolute.
 Or, likewise, explain relevant themes like in his novel Angosta where it "takes elements of actual Colombian reality like poverty, subjects of economics and politics, subversive groups, etc. later for parody and exaggeration in the near future."

+Publisher

+In 2016, he established Angosta Editores, an independent publishing house.
+Four of its publications have been shortlisted for the National Novel Award (Colombia): Criacuervo by Orlando Echeverri Benedetti in 2018, Cómo maté a mi padre by Sara Jaramillo Klinker in 2020, Dos aguas by Esteban Duperly in 2020, and Economía experimental by Juan José Ferro in 2024.

+The publisher focuses on emerging literary talent.
+The Oxford Research Encyclopedia of Literature identifies Angosta Editores as part of a group of 21st-century independent publishers that have contributed to Colombian publishing by supporting new literary voices.